Oliver-RC/hampers/README.md

  ![All Products](https://github.com/Oliver-RC/hampers/blob/main/readme_assets/all-products.JPG)

  ### By Category Page
- - A drop down menu for the user to navigate to the cateogries available, be it 'seasonal', 'alcohol', 'chocolate', 'pamper' or 'baby and kids'.
+ - A drop down menu for the user to navigate to the categories available, be it 'seasonal', 'alcohol', 'chocolate', 'pamper' or 'baby and kids'.
  - Each page link is a filtered version of the all products page.
 Only products will be shown that are relevant to the category selected.
  - Key information shown to the user about how many products on the page, a link back to the products home page, sort by options drop down box and each of the product tiles.

  ![Category](https://github.com/Oliver-RC/hampers/blob/main/readme_assets/category.JPG)

  ### Occasion Pages
- - For all occasions, a separate navigation link is provided as I beleive this is the key reason to buy mindset.
+ - For all occasions, a separate navigation link is provided as I believe this is the key reason to buy mindset.
  - Each page link is a filtered version of the all products page.
 Only products will be shown that are relevant to the occasion page selected.
  - Key information shown to the user about how many products on the page, a link back to the products home page, sort by options drop down box and each of the product tiles.